corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/config-network-parameters.md

 network.

 {{< note >}}
-Once a network has started, the only supported changes to notaries are to add new notaries at the end of the list or to remove existing ones as part of a decommissioning process.
+Once a network has started, the only supported changes to notaries are to add new notaries at the end of the list .
 {{< /note >}}

-Notaries can be removed from the list, in which case no new states can be created and reference it.
-The existing states which reference the removed Notary have to be moved to a new Notary before the pointed one is decommissioned.
-Notaries must be added to the end as Flows often use the ordering of notaries during selection ("pick the first" approach), and therefore changing the order could cause errors elsewhere.
+Notaries must be added
+to the end as Flows often use the ordering of notaries during selection ("pick the first" approach), and therefore changing the order could cause errors elsewhere.
 Also note you can provide only file path to the node info file or X500 name of the notary, not both.